Robbie Hemfrey

-Robbie Jack Hemfrey (born 21 February 2002) is a Scottish professional footballer who plays as a goalkeeper for club Arbroath.
+Robbie Jack Hemfrey (born 21 February 2002) is a Scottish professional footballer who plays as a goalkeeper.

 Club career

+Born in Wishaw, Hemfrey trained with Benfica's academy at the age of 13, whilst signed to Motherwell.

-Born in Wishaw, Hemfrey played for Motherwell and Stoke City before signing for Rotherham United in September 2022.
+Hemfrey then played for Stoke City before signing for Rotherham United in September 2022.
 He made his senior debut on 18 April 2023 in a 2–2 draw against Burnley, appearing as a half-time substitute after an injury to Josh Vickers and being hailed as a "hero" for his performance.

 Hemfrey left Rotherham at the end of the 2022–23 season upon the expiry of his contract.

 In March 2024 he signed for Airdrieonians.
 Later that month he won the Scottish Challenge Cup with the club.

 In June 2024, Hemfrey joined Scottish League One club Arbroath on a two-year deal.
 On 21 September 2024, Hemfrey moved on loan to Clyde until January 2025.

+After spending time with East Kilbride, he signed for East Fife in January 2026.

 International career

 He played for Scotland at under-16 and under-17 levels.